Beverley H. Johnson, BSN, FAAN, President and CEO, IPFCC

-Julie Ginn Moretz, Family Leader/Associate Vice Chancellor, Patient- and Family-Centered Care, University of Arkansas for Medical Sciences
+Julie Ginn Moretz, Family Leader/Chief Experience Officer / AVP, Patient- and Family-Centered Care, Augusta University Medical Center

-Julie Ginn Moretz is associate Vice Chancellor for Patient- and Family-Centered Care at the University of Arkansas for Medical Sciences (UAMS) in Little Rock, AR where she has overall leadership responsibility for developing clinical and academic programs related to patient- and family-centered care (PFCC).
-Her work is inspired by her young son’s battle with heart disease as he underwent multiple heart surgeries and a heart transplant.
-Early on, Julie recognized that she and her husband must be key players on his health care team for continuity of care and best possible outcomes.
-Initially, it was through this path—as the inaugural volunteer Chair of the Family Advisory Council at the Medical College of Georgia (MCG)—that Julie worked in partnership with health care leaders and clinicians to evaluate outdated policies and procedures that impacted health outcomes and patient engagement.
-She then became Director of Family Services Development at MCG, supporting both adult and pediatric services.
-She managed patient/family advisory councils, developed the Family Faculty program to incorporate PFCC concepts in medical and health professions education, and designed patient and family engagement strategies to improve the quality of care and the patient experience.
+Julie worked in partnership with health care leaders and clinicians to evaluate outdated policies and procedures that impacted health outcomes and patient experience.
+She then became Director of Family Services Development, supporting both adult and pediatric services.
+She oversaw patient/family advisory councils, developed the Family Faculty program to incorporate PFCC concepts in medical and health professions education, and designed patient and family engagement strategies to improve the quality of care and patient experience.